 Right now, most modern computers are built to use DDR4 RAM, and they’re not backward-compatible.
 As such, if you have an older motherboard that uses DDR3 RAM, you cannot install DDR4 RAM in it successfully without replacing the entire motherboard.
-In the same way, most modern motherboards can’t make use of DDR3 or DDR2 RAM, either.
+Similarly, most modern motherboards can’t make use of DDR3 or DDR2 RAM, either.

 To look at the evolution of DDR RAM in more specific numbers, have a look at the table below.

 |DDR (DDR1)||2000||2.5/2.6V||3.2 GB/s||2n|

-Of course, we’ll only genuinely be concerned with DDR3, DDR4, and DDR5 RAM in this article, as the other RAM protocols are functionally obsolete for gaming.
-While DDR4 RAM is the most common now, you may still see some functional computers that utilize DDR3 RAM.
+Of course, we’ll only genuinely be concerned with DDR3, DDR4 and DDR5 RAM in this article, as the other RAM protocols are functionally obsolete for gaming.
+While DDR4 is the most common RAM now, you may still see some functional computers that use DDR3 RAM.

 While the technology for DDR5 RAM is available today, it’s only been developed by a handful of companies.
 Additionally, it will take a while longer for Intel and AMD to release motherboards that will support the DDR5 protocol.

 The Differences Between DDR3, DDR4 And DDR5

-If you look at the table above, you’ll see that the performance of every iteration of the DDR protocol sees significant performance increases over the last generation.
+If you look at the table above, you’ll see that every iteration of the DDR protocol sees significant performance increases over the last generation.
 Some of the stats, like bandwidth, can almost double from one generation to the next, while others, such as voltage, still improve, but suffer from diminishing returns.

 Each of the parameters we mentioned in the table above has a different purpose.
-We’ll delve deeper into these parameters below.
+We’ll delve deeper into each of them below.

 The bandwidth of your computer is calculated using several different parameters.
 However, in its simplest terms, the faster the speed of your RAM (in MHz), the more functional it will be.
 However, do keep in mind that DDR4 RAM will almost always be faster than RAM from any previous generation.